Stuycs-K/finalproject-09-hasan-tanz-huang-stan-lukose-jaco/DEVLOG-Stanley.md

 ### 2025-05-24 - Mechanics of Encode
 Finished the mechanics of encode, including rotors(III, II, I), plugboard, notches, and alphabet filtering.
 (4 hours)

+### 2025-05-26 - Rest of Encode, Most of Decode
+Finished the rest of encode (arguments, speed).
+Also finished most of decode (the brute forcing).
+(3 hours)